toddkarin/global-land-mask/README.md

 The raw elevation data from the GLOBE dataset can be downloaded from https://www.ngdc.noaa.gov/mgg/topo/gltiles.html
 It is not necessary to download this data in order to use the global land mask.
-However, by downloading one can build a global elevation dataset using the functions provided.
+However, the user can build a global elevation dataset using the exampel scripts provided.

 This package provides globe.is_land(), an alaternative to Basemap.is_land().
 For 10,000 data points, globe.is_land is around 6000 times faster than Basemap.is_land.